 - Commercials show us how to drink branded coffee in mornings, and wake to showers with certain soaps.

-- Our society became accustomed to sitting down with TV trays and watching the nightly network news, then forgot about it.
+- Our society became accustomed to sitting down with TV trays and watching the nightly network news.
 Around the U.S., major markets like the network news at 7, but in the hinterlands,we like our network news at 6:30.
-Again, its habit.
+Again, it’s habit.